apache/calcite/site/_docs/howto.md

 This is usually a day after the vote closes.
 Remember that UTC date changes at 4 pm Pacific time.

-### Publishing directly in your environment:

 {% highlight bash %}
 # Dry run publishing the release (push to asf-like-environment)
-./gradlew publishDist -Prc=1
+./gradlew publishDist -Prc=0

 # Publish the release to ASF servers
-./gradlew publishDist -Prc=1 -Pasf
+./gradlew publishDist -Prc=0 -Pasf
 {% endhighlight %}

 Svnpubsub will publish to the